yiyangzhg/petstore/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# PeToken: Pet NFT Minter & Marketplace

-## Available Scripts
+## Available Frontend-Scripts

 In the project directory, you can run: